Karma - the Eternal Account

 Baba and Karma siddhanta:

 Baba emphasized the significance of karma and the importance of honoring rinanu-bandha — the subtle bonds of debt and duty — highlighting that life is deeply interconnected and that we must fulfil the obligations we owe to others.
+An unpaid debt leaves the rina (debt) unresolved, thereby necessitating another birth to settle it.

 Baba showed the working of the Karma siddhanta beautifully by keeping a sack of wheat in Dwarakamai and grinding a portion of this wheat.
 Here sack of wheat represents Sanchita Karma and grinding of a portion of wheat shows working on the prarabhda.
 If few of these wheat grains are to be sowed, it would create a plant and then produce more grains i.e., kriyamana or agami karma.

-How can one transcend Karma ?:
+How can one transcend Karma?:

-When one contemplates the vast and all-encompassing nature of the karma theory, it naturally raises the question — is it truly possible to transcend karma and attain moksha ?
+When one contemplates the vast and all-encompassing nature of the karma theory, it naturally raises the question — is it truly possible to transcend karma and attain moksha?

 To transcend karma, one must renounce both the karma phala(fruits of action) and the kartrutva(sense of doership).